We love it here, you will too!

 Chelsea & Josh

-Chelsea and Josh both share a unique love for the mountains.
-Josh grew up along the Central Coast in Atascadero, California.
+Chelsea and Josh operate the Shaver Lake Village Hotel.
+This business has been owned by their family for 6 years.
+Both Chelsea and Josh share a unique love for the mountains.
+Josh grew up on the Central Coast in Atascadero, California.
 He spent many summers camping at Bass Lake and backpacking the Sierras.
-Chelsea grew up spending summers at her cabin in Huntington Lake.
-Their passion for the Sierra Nevada’s is one of the many reasons they fell in love.
-Sharing this joy together ultimately led them to the Shaver Lake Village Hotel.
-Though they may have never imagined themselves in the hotel industry, they both were determined to see Shaver Lake become a place where they can provide guests with the magical experiences they were given in childhood.
-They are avid travelers themselves, and everywhere they travel they are looking to bring their experiences back to the Hotel.
+Chelsea grew up spending summers in Huntington Lake.
+Their passions for the Sierra Nevada’s is one of the many reasons they fell in love.
+Sharing this joy together ultimately led them to running the day to day operations at the Shaver Lake Village Hotel.
+Being that they’re both avid travelers, they constantly look to bring their experiences back to Shaver Lake for all to enjoy.
+Though they may have never imagined themselves in the hospitality industry, they both are determined to see Shaver Lake and its surrounding areas thrive.

 Ready to Book?